Skip to Content

 History of the Labradoodle

-Labradoodles got their start in Australia when a woman in Hawaii reached out to the Royal Guide Dog Association of Australia looking for a guide dog that would not trigger her husband’s allergies.
+Labradoodles got their start in Australia when a woman in Hawaii reached out to the Royal Guide Dog Association of Australia.
+She was looking for a guide dog that would not trigger her husband’s allergies.

 They first tried to train standard poodles to be guide dogs since they were known to be hypoallergenic.
 But after trialing 33 different standard poodles, it was determined that they did not have the right temperament for the job.